 Role: optional, required when role based access control is applied.

 NOTE 5: The Role parameter shall be used by the Receiver to check the Access Control privileges of the Originator.
-As described in ETSI TS 118 103 [i.3], clause 7.1.2, the use of this parameter is not supported in this release.
+As described in oneM2M TS 0003 [3], clause 7.1.2, the use of this parameter is not supported in this release.

 Name: optional name of the resource to be created.
 The Name parameter maps to the universal attribute resourceName.